Arthur Wellesley, 2nd Duke of Wellington: Family and personal legacy

+He owned 19,000 acres of these 15,000 acres in Hampshire.

 In literature

 The Brontë family portrayed the first Duke of Wellington and his two sons in their imaginary games about the colonisation of Africa.
 They wrote many stories about Arthur, with Charlotte assuming the character of Charles as the "author" of these stories.
 As Charlotte and Branwell moved into their teenage years and used Lord Byron's writings as inspiration, they focused on Arthur as a romantic, heroic figure.
 He was known to them as the Duke of Zamorna, and later as Emperor Adrian of Angria.
 Elements of his character formed the basis for Edward Rochester in Jane Eyre.

 Thomas Raikes ("the Younger"), a British merchant banker, dandy and diarist, was a close childhood friend, travelling and gambling companion of Arthur Wellesley, 2nd Duke of Wellington.
 His journals Two volumes of Private Correspondence with the 2nd Duke of Wellington and other Distinguished Contemporaries were published in 1861.